-The ground processing of GAIA data, which is to be done by the European scientific community, represents a very large-scale scientific and technical enterprise.
+The ground processing of Gaia data, which is to be carried out by the European scientific community, represents a very large-scale scientific and technical enterprise.

-CNES planned and set a computer science architecture, hardware and software, to operate the spectroscopic, astrophysics and classification processing softwares for GAIA data during all the mission, from 2014 to 2019.
-Every cycle (from 5 months to 1 year), this super-system should process all the data of GAIA premiliminary catalogue and, at the end of the mission, realise the final processing that will exploit all the data collected during the 5 years of the mission, to produce the final catalogue GAIA.
+CNES planned and set a computer science architecture, hardware and software, to operate the spectroscopic, astrophysics, and classification processing software programmes for Gaia data during the entire mission, from 2014 to 2019.
+For every cycle (from five months to one year), this super-system will process all datasets of the Gaia preliminary catalogue.
+At the end of the mission, it will conduct the final processing that will exploit the data collected during the five-year mission, to create the final Gaia catalogue.

-To process a billion objects in 6 months means to be able to process one object in 1/60 seconde!
-The enormous computation power to fulfil this challenge is evaluated to 6000 GFlops/sec (6000 billions operations per seconde).
-The cluster required to perform these calculus will reach 6000 processor's cores at the end of the mission.
+Process a billion objects in six months implies being able to process one object in 1/60 second!
+The enormous computation power needed to take up this challenge is evaluated at 6000 GFlops/sec (6000 billion operations per second).
+The cluster required to perform these calculus will reach 6000 processor cores at the end of the mission.

-CNES GAIA team is constituted of a team of about 10 engineers, supported by the technical and industrial aid.
+The CNES Gaia team is constituted of about 10 engineers, supported by the technical and industrial assistance.